Colm3na/cosmos-transaction-harvester/README.md

 ## Project Setup

-Don't forget to install MongoDB and start it first with `sudo service mongod start` in case you are using the non-dockerized version.
+In case you are using the non-dockerized version, don't forget to install MongoDB and start it first with `sudo service mongod start`.

 For docker, you just need to pull the mongo image:
 `docker pull mongo`